microsoft/debug-adapter-protocol/specification.md

    * 'watch': evaluate is run in a watch.
    * 'repl': evaluate is run from REPL console.
    * 'hover': evaluate is run from a data hover.
+   * 'clipboard': evaluate is run to generate the value that will be stored in the clipboard.
    * etc.
    */
   context?: string;